romainguy/kotlin-explorer/README.md

 - *Build > Build on Startup*: to automatically launch a compilation when launching the app.
 - Clicking a jump instruction will show an arrow to the jump destination.
+- Shows the number of instructions and branches per method.

 # Running Kotlin Explorer